abstract road

 The State Dropped the defendant's Second DUI.

-The defendant was stopped for swerving.
-The officer noticed an odor of alcohol, slurred/dry mouth speech, and bloodshot eyes.
-He then performed various roadside tests such as the walk and turn, one leg stand, and HGN (eye test).
-He was then arrested for DUI and later refused the breath test.
+The defendant was stopped for weaving.
+The officer observed an odor of alcohol, slurred speech, and bloodshot eyes.
+The defendant admitted to having drank 2 or 3 beers.
+He then performed various field sobriety tests and was arrested for DUI.
+He subsequently blew a .126 and .134 in the breath machine.

 The State dropped the DUI.